programs-pathologist-assistant-990x358

 • Accreditation: National Accrediting Agency for Clinical Laboratory Services (NAACLS)

-Based in Baltimore, the University of Maryland School of Medicine has a NAACLS-accredited master of science (MS) program for prospective pathologists’ assistants.
-This program boasts a 97 percent first-time passing rate on the ASCP national certification examination and an employment placement rate of 100 percent after graduation.
+The University of Maryland School of Medicine—based in Baltimore—has an NAACLS-accredited master of science (MS) program for prospective pathologists’ assistants.
+This program boasts a 97 percent first-time passing rate on the ASCP national certification examination and a 100 percent employment placement rate after graduation.

-With specialized instruction in surgical pathology, systemic pathology, and autopsy pathology, this 38-credit program also involves clinical rotations at various world-renowned facilities, including Johns Hopkins Hospital.
+This 38-credit program offers specialized instruction in surgical pathology, systemic pathology, and autopsy pathology, among other areas.
+It also involves clinical rotations at various world-renowned facilities, including Johns Hopkins Hospital.

 • Location: Baltimore, MD